mustafaersoyer/repl/apps/docs/README.md

 # Typebot docs

-This is the source code of Typebot's documentation located at https://docs.typebot.io
+This is the source code of AutoRepl's documentation located at https://docs.autorepl.com

 # Contribute